-(b) Priests - Adultery
+(b) Priests-Adultery

-It also appears to have been a London custom that - if a chaplain (priest) kept a woman in his chamber (room) suspiciously - a man might come to the chamber with the constable (beadle) of the ward and search.
-Reference may be made to a case in 1400.
-The White Book of the City of London (1419) also provides:
+It also appears to have been a London custom that-if a chaplain (priest) kept a woman in his chamber (room) suspiciously-a man might come to the chamber with the constable (beadle) of the ward and search.
+Reference may be made to a case in 1400.6 The White Book of the City of London (1419) also provides:

-If any priest shall be found with a woman, let him be taken unto the Tun [prison] on Cornhill, with minstrels.
+If any priest shall be found with a woman, let him be taken unto the Tun on Cornhill [a prison], with minstrels.
 And if he shall be so found three times, let him forswear the City for ever...